bambrow/scala-parser-combinator/README.md

 # Parser Combinator Project

-The goal of this project is to implement a parser combinator library.
+In this project, a Scala parser combinator library is implemented and used for a JSON parser and a command line calculator.
+This parser combinator library can be extended to many arbitrary parsers.

 ## Project Contributor